samclane/samclane.github.io/_posts/2019-6-28-cutting-a-kenney-sprite-sheet-with-imagemagick.md

 comments: true
 published: true
 title: Cutting a Sprite Sheet with ImageMagick
-subtitle: Save time trimming pixel-by-pixel
+description: Save time trimming pixel-by-pixel
 ---
 ## What is a sprite sheet?